 Studies has shown a strong correlation between serious mental illness and substance use disorders.
 In the Community Perspectives this was the second leading concern.
-The latest data shows that 33.5% of people with any mental illness also have a substance use disorder.
-That percent increases to 45.3% when the individual has a serious mental illness (2021 NSDUH detailed tables).
+The latest data shows that 39.7% of people with any mental illness also have a substance use disorder.
+That percent increases to 50.2% when the individual has a serious mental illness.
 Due to the relationship between both mental health and substance abuse they are both connected in this category.